backshare via telegramshare via whatsappshare via facebook

 How Do Layer 1 Blockchains Work?

-How Do Layer 2 Blockchains Work?
+How do Layer 2 Chains and Rollups Work?

 Layer 1 vs. Layer 2 Blockchains